Top 8 risks associated with ETFs

-While you’ve seen how ETFs can be a good addition to your portfolio, there can be some risks associated with investing in ETFs too.
+While you’ve seen how ETFs can be a good addition to your portfolio, there can be some risks associated with ETFs.

 Understanding any risks associated with your investment beforehand is always beneficial for you.

 Risks associated with ETFs

 Often called systematic risk, this is the single most significant risk while investing in ETFs.

 An ETF is a collection of its underlying securities.
 Thus, the movement of these securities in the stock market affects the ETF as well.

 For instance, if an ETF is tracking the Sensex and it drops by 20%, nothing in the world can stop this ETF from also falling.

 No advantage of the ETF will harbor this fall but can cushion it, if not entirely prevent it.